La Voz (Spanish TV series) season 1

-La Voz (season 1) is a Spanish reality talent show that premiered on 19 September 2012 on Telecinco.
+La Voz is a Spanish reality talent show that premiered on 19 September 2012 on Telecinco.
 Based on the reality singing competition The Voice of Holland, the series was created by Dutch television producer John de Mol.
 It is part of an international series.

 The coaches for the debut season were David Bisbal, Rosario Flores, Malú and Melendi.
 Jesús Vázquez hosted the programme while Tania Llasera shared hosting duties as the social media correspondent.
 The first episode kicked off with 4,591,000 viewers (30.6% market share).

 Step 1: « Audiciones a ciegas » (Blind Auditions)

 The Blind Auditions were taped in the third week of August 2012 and were aired from 19 September to 17 October 2012 in five telecasts.
 80 auditioners took part in the Blind Auditions.
 Each coach had to form a team of 14 contestants.